 It has taken me a loooong time to find the best spot in the house for me to meditate.
 Bedroom?
 Too comfortable!
 Kitchen?
 Too messy!
 Lounge?
 Too noisy!!

 Have a wander around your house and see if you can find a little nook you can tuck yourself in whilst you meditate.
+Maybe try a few different places and reflect on it afterwards.
+Is your front room to light?
+Do your kids disturb you in the kitchen?
+Can you turn the cupboard under the stairs into a sanctuary?!
+Experiment and see where you feel most comfortable.

 4. Trying to meditate in silence